grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 | AVP     | M      | 2004 |      44 |    31 |      1 |    0 |             5 |      6 |   15 | win |
 | AVP     | M      | 2004 |      55 |    31 |      6 |    0 |             4 |      8 |   22 | win |

 Finally, we have created two separate data frames for winner and losers and then combined them by binding rows.
 Our final dataframe is ready.
 We can use it for modelling now.
 It contains 28664 rows and 11 columns.
 Rows are lesser than the raw data as we have straight away removed missing values.
-Sample size s still large enough to perform modelling.
+Sample size is still large enough to perform modelling.

 ### Lets perform some EDA

-We can plot some visualizations to check if these varaibles are good enough to differentiate the two classes i.e. win and loss.
+We can plot some visualizations to check if these variables are good enough to differentiate the two classes i.e. win and loss.

 ``` r
 vb_df %>%